Zehelein/pg-transactional-outbox/lib/README.md

   };
   const concurrencyController = createMutexConcurrencyController();

   // Initialize and start the outbox subscription.
-This service receives all the
+This listener receives all the
   // outbox table inserts from the WAL.
 It executes the messagePublisher function
   // with every received outbox message.
-It cares for the at least once delivery. const [shutdown] = initializeOutboxService(
+It cares for the at least once delivery. const [shutdown] = initializeOutboxListener(
     config,
     messagePublisher,
     logger,